 We believe a successful effort to serve more inclusively, equitably and fairly starts from within.
-Over the past year and for the remainder of 2022, we’re focused on encouraging associates to look beyond what they know and understand the world from different viewpoints.
+We are focused on encouraging associates to look beyond what they know and understand the world from different viewpoints.
 This will ensure we’re ready to engage all associates in our effort to invite a more diverse group of customers to experience Park’s personalized approach to banking.

 Those who bank with us know there’s a lot that makes our style of banking special and valuable.
 They know we build personalized relationships and see each customer as the unique person or business they are.
 No matter who we’re serving now or who we serve in the future, we plan to continue treating others with respect, serving with patience and compassion and doing the little things that surprise and delight.
 We believe these fundamentals of good service are important and relevant to all people.

 As our DEI initiatives among associates take shape and strengthen, we’ll start to think ahead and explore how we’ll more fully foster a sense of belonging among current and potential customers.
 As a starting point, we’ll seek various perspectives to illuminate our blind spots and better understand why diverse individuals would — or wouldn’t — want to bank with us.
 We’ll also start to think how we can expand our marketing efforts to reach more diverse populations.

 Our culture is deeply rooted in the values of service and philanthropy.
 We’re proud of all the ways we support the people and organizations working to build and care for our communities.